-- 2.5 Monitor and evaluate impact of the school's communication plan; ensuring it is aligned to the Trust's key messages and promotes the voice of parents, staff, and pupils. - 2.6 Champion the Trust to parents/communities; promoting strong links with the community and, where church schools, with the parish and church. - 2.7 Appoint a designated governor for: Disadvantaged/Vulnerable Pupils, Safeguarding, SEND, Health and Safety to facilitate effective monitoring and evaluation in each of these vital areas. - 2.8 Triangulate internal reports about data, collective worship, and RE teaching. - 2.9 Contribute to SiP, SIAMS (where appropriate) and Ofsted inspection meetings to identify school areas of strength and improvement and opportunities to share best practice. - 2.10 Contribute to the appointment of school leaders/teachers, and performance management of the Headteacher. - 2.11 Ensure spend is in line with the school SIP priorities, is value for money and supports an ethical income generation strategy. - 2.12 Establish/convene any panels required i.e. exclusions, disciplinary, capability, complaints, appeals. - 2.13 Ensure school compliance with statutory duties. - 2.14 Self-evaluate LGB performance and impact on pupils' outcomes and spiritual development annually.
+- 2.5 Monitor and evaluate impact of the school's communication plan; ensuring it is aligned to the Trust's key messages and promotes the voice of parents, staff, and pupils. - 2.6 Champion the Trust to parents/communities; promoting strong links with the community and, where church schools, with the parish and church. - 2.7 Appoint a designated governor for: Disadvantaged/Vulnerable Pupils, Safeguarding, SEND, Health and Safety to facilitate effective monitoring and evaluation in each of these vital areas. - 2.8 Triangulate internal reports about data, collective worship, and RE teaching. - 2.9 Contribute to SiP, SIAMS (where appropriate) and Ofsted inspection meetings to identify school areas of strength and improvement and opportunities to share best practice. - 2.10 Contribute to the appointment of school leaders/teachers, and performance management of the Headteacher. - 2.11 Establish/convene any panels required i.e. exclusions, disciplinary, capability, complaints, appeals. - 2.12 Ensure school compliance with statutory duties. - 2.13 Self-evaluate LGB performance and impact on pupils' outcomes and spiritual development annually.